silent10/android/README.md

 2. autoOpenMicrophone - set to True to enable full hands-free mode.
 When inactive the end-user needs to press the microphone button to talk each time.
 When active Eva automatically opens the microphone for the end-user after each question.
+We suggest NOT to automatically open the microphone.
 **Pros**:   Hands free operation
 **Cons**: